All Episodes

 Yes, sir.

-He has been working nonstop.
+He has been working non-stop.

-The the rigs that are offline and can't be repaired, is it other rigs that are producing more to compensate?
+The rigs that are offline and can't be repaired, is it other rigs that are producing more to compensate?

 We're trying to compensate.

-Mostly it's mostly he said it's it's natural gas.
+Mostly he said it's natural gas.

-You want to sell them wind um Yeah, I saw I saw that.
+You want to sell them windows?

 You know, Boone's a big oil man.